2013 Kawasaki Ninja ZX-10R

 Kawasaki Intelligent Anti-lock Braking System (KIBS)

-– Utilizes the smallest and lightest ABS unit available – a Bosch-built unit that’s half the size of a standard unit and considerably lighter
+- Utilizes a Bosch-built ABS unit that’s half the size of a standard unit and considerably lighter

 - KIBS monitors a wide range of data, including front and rear wheel speed, throttle position, gear selection, engine rpm, caliper pressure, clutch actuation and more to help prevent wheel locking